dspucches/dspucches.github.io/posts/resume.md

 and system problems.
 - Assisted in the development of security programs and security policy using appropriate standards and NIST guidance.

+## Movement Supervisor, March 2020 – January 2021
+- Provided qualitative analysis on movement programs for logistical support transportation functions and operations.
+- Communicate with credibility and confidence to superiors on present and future operations, capabilities, and technical problems in the Middle East.
+- Relocated multiple missile systems and personnel in support of a named operation that was directed by the Secretary of Defense contributing to force protection capabilities to defend the United States and Coalition forces from Iranian aggression.
+- Displayed strong ability to analyze critical, informative data to aid in formulating the best solution to meet international operations.
+- Possess remarkable knowledge of computer fundamentals by implementing new computer software that provided periodic updates to maintain an established connection to maintain work efficiency.
+- Provide technical assistance, support, and advice to end users of a small office computer network.

 <hr>